-Apartment dwellers often subjected to neighbors' tobacco smokeApril 29th, 2012 in Pediatrics /
+Apartment dwellers often subjected to neighbors' tobacco smokeApril 29, 2012 in Medicine & Health / Pediatrics

 Noisy neighbors and broken-down elevators are common downsides of apartment living.
 You also can add unwanted tobacco smoke to the list of hazards, according to research presented at the Pediatric Academic Societies (PAS) annual meeting in Boston.

 Studies have shown that tobacco smoke can seep from one apartment into another.
 The extent to which this happens, however, is unclear.

 Researchers from the American Academy of Pediatrics Julius B. Richmond Center of Excellence surveyed a nationally representative sample of adults living in apartments to examine factors associated with unwanted tobacco smoke.
 The center, named for a former U.S. surgeon general, is committed to protecting children from tobacco and secondhand smoke.